 Westport Island operates as a Town Meeting form of government.
-The Board of Selectman are the executive arm performing all administrative and executive government functions.
+The Select Board are the executive arm performing all administrative and executive government functions.
 The Board, also the Board of Assessors and Overseers of the Poor, is composed of three elected members who serve for staggered terms of three-years.
 Town elections are in June of each year.

 - Recommend a budget for approval by residents at the annual Town Meeting;